Health-RI/The-FAIR-Metroline/index.md

 <div class="homepage-about mt-5 pt-5">
   <h2>About FAIR Metroline</h2>
-  <p>The <a href="https://www.go-fair.org/fair-principles/">FAIR principles</a> aim to make data Findable, Accessible, Interoperable and Reusable, to maximize the reuse of (research) data.
-See the <a href="https://www.health-ri.nl/en/about/organisation/fair-data">Health-RI website</a> for more information on FAIR.</p>

-  <p>The FAIR Metroline provides practical guidance to help you reach your FAIR goals and make your data more FAIR.
-Each Metroline step includes a short description, aimed at a general audience, as well as a section describing the expertise that may be necessary for the how-to section.</p>
+  <p>The FAIR Metroline provides step-by-step guidance, practical scenarios, and tooling recommendations to help you make your health data FAIR (Findable, Accessible, Interoperable and Reusable).
+Learn more about <a href="https://www.go-fair.org/fair-principles/">FAIR principles</a> and <a href="https://www.health-ri.nl/en/about/organisation/fair-data">Health-RI's FAIR data initiatives</a>.</p>

-  <p>The FAIR Metroline is under development, in alignment with the development of the <a href="https://catalogus.healthdata.nl/">Dutch National Health Data Catalogue</a>.
-Over the coming months, we will add detailed how-to descriptions and real-life examples that will particularly help projects and initiatives to onboard (meta)data to the Dutch National Health Data Catalogue.</p>
+  <p>The platform is under active development in alignment with the <a href="https://catalogus.healthdata.nl/">Dutch National Health Data Catalogue</a>, with ongoing contributions of scenarios and tools from UMCs and life science researchers across the Netherlands.</p>

   <h3>How to contribute</h3>
-  <p>The FAIR Metroline is a cooperative effort between the Health-RI Hub and Nodes, involving the many public and private organisations and initiatives that address the reuse of care and research data.
-We invite you to collaborate with us as we continue to refine the various FAIR Metroline phases.
-To find out more, e-mail <a href="mailto:fairservicedesk@health-ri.nl">fairservicedesk@health-ri.nl</a>.</p>
+  <p>The FAIR Metroline is a cooperative effort between Health-RI and its network of academic medical centers, research institutes, and healthcare organizations.
+We welcome contributions of new scenarios, tools, and practical guidance.
+Contact us at <a href="mailto:fairservicedesk@health-ri.nl">fairservicedesk@health-ri.nl</a>.</p>
 </div>